tamarin-prover/tamarin-prover/manual/src/008_precomputation.md

    ```

-2. Give fresh or public type if you know some values are atomic, but see that
+2. Give fresh or public type if you know some values are atomic, but you see
-   pre-computation tries to deduce non-atomic terms from them.
-Beware that this
+   that pre-computation tries to deduce non-atomic terms from them.
+This works
-   is not necessarily sound.
-Can your implementation ensure that bitstring
-   represented as atomic values cannot be confused with bitstring represented
-   by terms? e.g., keys from cypher texts?
+   only under the assumption that the implementation can enforce the correct
+   assignment, e.g., by appropriate tagging.

 3. Using pattern matching instead of destructor functions can help distill the
    main argument of a proof in the design phase or in first stages of